Florafelt Pro System Wire Grid Mounting

 Unistruts are a pre-engineered solution that can easily be applied to large scale projects.
 This means they can be spec'd for tall buildings where wind loads or marine environments.
 The grids are attached with Unistrut pipe clamps that also have pre-engineered specifications which help with building department approvals.

-As an option you can use the narrower profile UNISTRUT 4100 SLOTTED or similar.
+Use the narrower profile UNISTRUT 4100 SLOTTED or similar.
 Be sure your bolts for wall connections do not conflict and are offset with the location of the pipe clamps.

 Custom Sizing Grids